MRC Proximity to Discovery: industry engagement fund

 There will be opportunities for two-way people exchange, for those best placed to benefit and promote continued collaboration (whether principle investigator, research assistant or associate, technician, fellow or student).
 This will involve spending time at the industrial partner or research organisation.

 If you are applying, you will need to prepare a plan and time schedule of how your funding would help achieve the aims of P2D.
 This application should be kept short, but give enough information to show how the secondment will meet the P2D funding criteria.

-Future deadlines will be displayed on this website when the current call closes.
+Future deadlines will be displayed on this website.

 Decisions on secondments will be made by the Bath P2D selection panel, made up of the following members:

 - Industry representative: Richard Parry, Bath ASU

 - Clinical representative: Mark Beresford

 - Post Doc representative: Alex Disney

 - HSS ADR: Ian Walker

 Applications will be assessed using the following criteria: